Black-headed monitor: Diet

 V. tristis eats small mammals, frogs, other lizards such as agamids, geckos, skinks, and smaller monitor species.
 They are even capable of eating thorny devils.
 They also invade bird nests to eat eggs and chicks, and eat a variety of insects such as orthopterans, beetles, ants, and stick insects.
 There is conflicting reports of whether their diet primarily consists of other lizards, mammals, frogs, or insects; it seems that a population's diet varies based on geographical location.

 Reproduction

 The breeding season is in November, at which point pairs start sharing the same tree.
-Females lay a clutch of 6-11, but up to as many as 17 eggs in December, which hatch in February or March after incubating at a temperature of 27-29C.
+Females lay a clutch of 6-11, but up to as many as 17 eggs in December, which hatch in February or March after incubating at a temperature of 27-29°C.